lohithchittineni/lohithchittineni.github.io/about.md

 While at Purdue I've worked as a Teaching Assistant and Research Assistant.
-In the past, I've interned at a healthcare software company called LiveData Inc. as an Analytics Software Intern.
+In the past, I've interned at LiveData Inc. as an Analytics Software Intern.
 This Summer I will be working as a Software Engineering Intern at Hewlett-Packard Enterprise. <br/>